Soft Footprints Travel Guides

 Day Two: Coast and Villages

 Use the second day for the coast.
 The ride from Sintra to Azenhas do Mar takes around 25 minutes by car.
 The circuit of Azenhas do Mar, Cabo da Roca and Praia das Maçãs fills the day comfortably.
-None of these places are far apart, and the roads connect them naturally.
-If you are visiting Azenhas do Mar, the time of day shapes the experience and the light.
+If you are visiting Azenhas do Mar the time of day shapes the experience and the light.

 White-walled houses with terracotta roofs spread across the hillside village of Penedo